vilmibm/puppet-tilde/README.md

 ## IRC

-The module sets up ngircd for you.
+The module sets up the charybdis IRC server for you.

- * localhost only
  * `irc` alias added to users' `.bashrc` file.
- * per-user `irssi` configuration this will auto-connect to the server and auto-join `#<hostname>` where hostname is a .-less string substitution of the hostname you specified as `tilde::hostname`.
+ * per-user irssi config this will auto-connect to the server and auto-join
+   #<hostname> where hostname is a .-less string substitution of the hostname

-It does **not** set up an operator.
-IRC governance is up to the autonomous collective to determine.
+   you specified as `tilde::hostname`.
+ * Your localhost root user will have OPER privileges in IRC, using the password you configured in your `common.yaml` file.

 ## Mail